Don’t delay! Get started on your Free Healthcare Surrogate Form now.

 How Domestic Violence Affects Children

-In homes where domestic violence occurs, as many as 87 percent of the children living there witness it, according to Florida’s Dependency Benchbook.
-Each year, between seven and 14 million children are being exposed to violence against a parent or caretaker by other family members, and the physical abuse or neglect of children in these homes is estimated to be between nine and 15 times higher than the national average.
+In homes where domestic violence occurs, approximately 87 percent of children witness the abuse, according to Florida’s Dependency Benchbook.
+Each year, between seven and 14 million children are exposed to violence against a parent or caretaker, with rates of physical abuse or neglect in these homes estimated to be nine to 15 times higher than the national average.
+Children can suffer physical and emotional abuse, injuries while trying to protect adult victims, and threats used to control parents.

 Help for Victims of Domestic Violence

-Although victims of domestic violence may need to leave their abuser for safety, there is evidence that separation and a restraining order are often not enough to eliminate their risk for harm, and the intensity of the violence often escalates.
-For this reason, it is important for victims to develop an action plan that includes relocation to a victims’ shelter or some other safe environment and filing a Petition for Injunction for Protection Against Domestic Violence.
+Victims of domestic violence often need more than just separation and restraining orders, as these measures may not eliminate the risk of harm and can lead to escalated violence.
+It’s essential for victims to create an action plan that includes relocating to a shelter and filing a Petition for Injunction for Protection Against Domestic Violence.

-The Florida Department of Children and Families (DCF) operates 42 certified domestic violence centers to provide crisis intervention and support services to adult victims and their children free of charge.
-Services provided include:
+The Florida Department of Children and Families (DCF) operates 42 certified domestic violence centers offering free crisis intervention and support services, including:

 • Information and referral